Fair Decoder Baselines and Rigorous Finite-Size Scaling for Bivariate Bicycle Codes on the Quantum Erasure Channel: Conclusion

 \section{Conclusion}

 We simulated bivariate bicycle codes on the quantum erasure channel and tackled two methodological issues that distort many QLDPC comparisons: decoder-baseline fairness and the confusion of pseudo-thresholds with asymptotic thresholds.
-Without erasure information, standard MWPM on the surface code matches random guessing in our regime---so fair code comparisons need erasure-aware MWPM, and the old baseline systematically misleads.
+Without erasure information, standard MWPM on the toric code matches random guessing in our regime---so fair code comparisons need erasure-aware MWPM, and the old baseline systematically misleads.
 On that fair baseline, BB pseudo-thresholds run from $p^* = 0.370$ to $0.471$ for $N = 144$--$1296$ (95\% bootstrap CIs $\lesssim 0.001$), and FSS extrapolates $p^*_\infty \approx 0.488$ ($\pm 0.001$ stat, $\lesssim 0.005$ sys) with $\nu \approx 1.18$.
-BB has a small threshold edge and a 12$\times$ lower normalized overhead than surface codes in this setting.
+BB has a small threshold edge and a 12$\times$ lower normalized overhead than the toric code in this setting.

+We also characterize threshold degradation under a mixed erasure+depolarizing channel, sweeping $\delta/\varepsilon \in \{0.05, 0.1, 0.2, 0.3, 0.5, 0.75, 1.0\}$ across all five code sizes.
+Even $\delta/\varepsilon = 0.1$ (matching the neutral-atom operating regime \cite{sahay2023highthreshold}) reduces the $N = 1296$ pseudo-threshold from 0.471 to 0.247.
+At equal mixing ($\delta/\varepsilon = 1$) the FSS asymptote reaches $p^*_\infty \approx 0.10$.
+For the physically relevant regime $\delta/\varepsilon \leq 0.2$, FSS convergence is slow and the asymptotic threshold is only loosely constrained from four to five sizes; the finite-size crossings in Table~\ref{tab:mixed_thresholds} are the operationally relevant figures for near-term hardware.

 The practical message: BB codes compete on the erasure channel mainly through qubit efficiency, not raw threshold.
-We also provide a reproducible pipeline (seeds, versions, metadata) so that future work on decoders or code families can build on numbers that actually replicate.
+Under realistic mixed noise the threshold is lower at finite $N$, but remains well above current neutral-atom gate error rates---leaving substantial headroom.
+We provide a reproducible pipeline (seeds, versions, metadata) so that future work on decoders, code families, or circuit-level noise can build on numbers that actually replicate.